 - 9.1.
 Social value is the term used to describe the additional value created in the delivery of a Contract which has a wider community or public benefit.
 This extends beyond the social value delivered as part of the primary Contract activity. - 9.2.
-Under the terms of the Social Value Act 2012 contracting authorities are obliged to consider wider social and environmental objectives alongside price and cost when evaluating tenders for services which are valued over the European Procurement Thresholds - 9.3.
-The Council has extended this obligation to all Contracts valued over £100k. - 9.4.
-The Council's procurement approach covers the following areas: - 9.4.1.
-Economic boost to local economy including use of local suppliers, and creation of apprenticeships - 9.4.2.
-Environmental including carbon reduction, recycling of materials, and use of sustainable materials - 9.4.3.
-Social and Well-Being Engagement with local Voluntary, Community and Faith (VCFS) partners - 9.5.
-The Procurement Activity Request Form identifies where Social Value criteria should apply to a proposed procurement. - 9.6.
+Social Value is the means by which the Council aims to meet its Climate Change objectives detailed in the Procurement Strategy. - 9.3.
+Under the terms of the Social Value Act 2012 contracting authorities are obliged to consider wider social and environmental objectives alongside price and cost when evaluating tenders for services which are valued over the FTS Procurement Thresholds. - 9.4.
+The Council has extended this obligation to all Contracts valued over £100k. - 9.5.
+The Council's procurement approach covers the following areas: - 9.5.1.
+Economic boost to local economy including use of local suppliers, and creation of apprenticeships - 9.5.2.
+Environmental including carbon reduction, recycling of materials, and use of sustainable materials - 9.5.3.
+Social and Well-Being Engagement with local Voluntary, Community and Faith (VCFS) partners - 9.6.
+The Procurement Activity Request Form identifies where Social Value criteria should apply to a proposed procurement. - 9.7.
 Where the inclusion of Social Value opportunities has been identified, the relevant key performance indicators (KPIs) must be included within specifications and evaluation criteria, and monitoring and reporting of performance and achievements against the KPIs must be undertaken.